RSS About

 $ go run sound-will-do.go

 It expects a dmg-rom.bin file to be present in the same folder.
-Note that it might take a little while if you don’t have SDL already installed, as Go will try to build it the first time you run the program.
+Note that it might take a little while the first time you run the program as it will need to build the SDL libraries.

 You can also download the same example ROM from last time and run it from the command line: